simonmichael/hledger/hledger/hledger.m4.md

 ## Lots and cost basis

-Each acquisition of an investment creates a lot with its own cost basis, and lots are named by their cost basis.
+Each acquisition of an investment creates a lot with its own cost basis.
-A lot's cost basis has 2-3 parts:
+In hledger, lots are named by their cost basis, which has 2-3 parts:

 1. The nominal acquisition date (required).
-Usually this is the date you acquired it.
+Usually this is the date you acquired the lot.
 2. A short text label (optional).
-It can be used to distinguish lots acquired on the same date.
+This can be used to distinguish lots acquired on the same date.
 3. The nominal acquisition cost (required).
-This must match the transacted cost (what you paid for it).
+Usually this is what you paid for it.

+For more background on cost basis, see <https://en.wikipedia.org/wiki/Cost_basis>.

+## Cost basis annotations

+In the journal, we sometimes write cost basis annotations ({} syntax) after an amount.
+Often these mention only part of the cost basis, for convenience - typically the cost.
+They are described in [Cost basis](#cost-basis).
+As a reminder, here are some examples:

+    {2026-01-15, "12:05", $50}
+    {2026-01-15, $50}
+    {1.000.000,33 EUR}
+    {$50}
+    {}

+## Cost basis and transacted cost

-In an acquisition transaction, the cost basis (`{}`) and transacted cost (`@`) should always match.
+In acquisition transactions, hledger allows the cost basis (`{}`) and transacted cost (`@`) to be different, for compatibility with other plain text accounting apps.
-Often we write just one of them and let the other be inferred.
+But the preferred style is to keep these the same; typically we write just one of them and let the other be inferred.
+You can enforce this by running `hledger check basis`.
+This prevents typos in cost basis annotations silently causing incorrect gain to be calculated at disposal time.

-This is required even in transactions where you are acquiring an investment at a cost basis different from its current fair market value - such as:
+Even in real-world cases where the cost basis differs from the asset's current fair market value, the preferred style can be applied:

 - Gifts — the recipient inherits the donor's original cost basis (carryover basis), not the fair market value at the time of the gift.
 - Inheritance — inherited assets get a "stepped-up" basis to fair market value at the date of death.